 DCMA 14-point Schedule Assessment set of criteria was formed in 2005 and firstly it was used by the US Department of Defense.
 Since then it had become a guideline for schedule review which has been implemented in many project management software widely used in the aerospace and defense industry.

-The 14 metrics are not set as necessary rules or standards but more as measurable criteria that is advisable to be analyzed regularly during the planning, monitoring and controlling of the project schedule.
-Particularly, they are intended to indicate potential problems in the project schedule and, in the end, to ensure that the projects is managed towards success.
+The 14 metrics are not set as necessary rules or standards but more as measurable criteria that are advisable to be analyzed regularly during the planning, monitoring, and controlling of the project schedule.
+Particularly, they are intended to indicate potential problems in the project schedule and, in the end, to ensure that the project is managed towards success.

 The metrics that need to be followed and examined are the following: